why Penn Virginia Corporation [PVAC] is a Good Choice for Investors After New Price Target of $7.67

 Trading performance analysis for PVAC stock

-Penn Virginia Corporation [PVAC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.55.
-With this latest performance, PVAC shares gained by 81.74% in over the last four-week period, additionally sinking by -51.47% over the last 6 months – not to mention a drop of -57.19% in the past year of trading.
+Penn Virginia Corporation [PVAC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.18.
+With this latest performance, PVAC shares gained by 124.16% in over the last four-week period, additionally sinking by -46.71% over the last 6 months – not to mention a drop of -52.68% in the past year of trading.

 Penn Virginia Corporation [PVAC]: A deeper dive into fundamental analysis